Compute

 Obtaining the Client IP Address from WAF

 After a website is connected to WAF, WAF is deployed between the client and server as a reverse proxy to protect the website.
-For details, see From Which Request Field Can WAF Obtain the Real Client IP Address?
+The principles for WAF to obtain the real IP address are as follows:

 The following describes how WAF uses the X-Forwarded-For and X-Real-IP variables to obtain the real IP address of a client: